 People often ask me to name the coolest places I’ve ever been.
 After visiting Hawaii’s Big Island, I have a new addition to the list: Hovering a couple hundred feet over an active volcano with lava swirling about!

 They don’t shoot lava way into the air like you see in the movies.
 Instead, there are craters and sections of earth where the lava swirls around and sometimes comes to the surface.

 Note that I paid for my own flight.
 There were no freebies involved.
-Based on my experience, I am comfortable recommending them, but other companies are reputable as well; see the end of this article for a comparison of Hawaii helicopter companies.
+Based on my experience, I am comfortable recommending them, but other companies are reputable as well.

 The active volcanoes are sometimes (but not always) located within the boundary of Hawaii Volcanoes National Park.
 You should definitely explore that park by land as well as from the air!

 These are the most commonly-used helicopter companies on the Big Island (though there are others.)

 Paradise.
 Paradise Helicopters began in 1997 and has desks at both Hilo and Kona airports.

 Safari.
 Safari has been in business since 1987.
 Their tours mostly leave from Hilo, and tend to be a bit more affordable than Blue Hawaiian.

 Blue Hawaiian.
 This company began in 1985 and is the only company offering tours on four different Hawaiian islands.